-Companies who are willing to provide electronic communications services or to construct and operate electronic communications networks or infrastructures should notify the ICTA of their intention before commencing their activities.
-If the companies who have notified the ICTA do not need the assignment of scarce resources such as number or frequency for electronic communications services or electronic communications network or infrastructure that they plan to provide or to operate, they shall be authorised pursuant to the notification to the ICTA.
+Companies that are willing to provide electronic communications services or construct and operate electronic communications networks or infrastructure should notify ICTA of their intention before commencing activities.
+If the companies that have notified ICTA do not need the assignment of scarce resources, such as a number or frequency for electronic communications services or an electronic communications network or infrastructure that they plan to provide or operate, they shall be authorised under the notification to ICTA.

-If the company requires assignment of scarce resources, it shall be authorised upon receiving the right of use from the ICTA.
-The ICTA is entitled to decide whether it is necessary to grant right of use to electronic communications services.
-The ICTA issues right of use within 30 days upon due application for electronic communications services, for which the number of rights of use does not need to be limited.
+If the company requires the assignment of scarce resources, it shall be authorised upon receiving the right of use from ICTA.
+ICTA is entitled to decide whether it is necessary to grant a right of use to electronic communications services.
+ICTA issues the right of use within 30 days upon due application for electronic communications services, for which the number of rights of use does not need to be limited.

 The authorisation fees are stipulated under the Regulation on Authorisation for Electronic Communications Sector.
-As per the Regulation, for the notification process an administrative fee of 0.35 per cent of the yearly net sales must be paid to the ICTA; for the right of use process, the specific fee for the relevant resource to be used in the operation must be paid, in addition to the administrative fee.
-The minimum fees for right of use are determined by the Board of Ministers upon the proposal of the ICTA and the resolution of the Ministry.
+As per the Regulation, for the notification process, an administrative fee of 0.35 per cent of the yearly net sales must be paid to ICTA; for the right-of-use process, the specific fee for the relevant resource to be used in the operation must be paid, in addition to the administrative fee.
+The minimum fees for the right of use are determined by the Board of Ministers upon the proposal of ICTA and the resolution of the Ministry.

 There is currently no distinct regulation regarding 4G, 4.5G and 5G mobile services.
-To be able to be granted a spectrum for 5G mobile services, companies have to participate in right of use tenders.
-The tenders regarding 4G and 4.5G have already been realised and finalised, whereas the right of use tender regarding 5G mobile services has yet to be realised.
+To be able to be granted a spectrum for 5G mobile services, companies must participate in right-of-use tenders.
+The tenders regarding 4G and 4.5G have already been realised and finalised, whereas the right-of-use tender regarding 5G mobile services has yet to be realised